timmo-nhn/XcaDocumentSource/Docs/XdsAndSoap.md

 | OID | Object Identifier - Used to identify a single organization or system | `2.16.578.1.12.4.1.7` |
 | TBD |  | `TBD` |

-*Table x: terminology used for types in IHE XDS*
+*terminology used for types in IHE XDS*

 ## Types in IHE XDS
 There are different types used to contain and structure various pieces when storing and making documents available.
 It's imperative that the reader familiarizes themself with each type and where they usually reside in a **SOAP-message**.